matthieugrieger/mumbledj/README.md

 ### Docker

-You can also use [docker](https://www.docker.com) to run mumbledj.
+You can also use [Docker](https://www.docker.com) to run MumbleDJ.

 First you need to clone the MumbleDJ repository to your machine:
 ```
 git clone https://github.com/matthieugrieger/mumbledj.git
 ```

-Assuming you have [docker installed](https://www.docker.com/products/docker), you will have to build the image:
+Assuming you have [Docker installed](https://www.docker.com/products/docker), you will have to build the image:
 ```
 docker build -t mumbledj .
 ```